Ress1206-bit/Linear-Regression/README.md

 }
 ```
 - **Explanation:**
-  - This function takes the columns of matrix \( A \) and applies the Gram-Schmidt process to produce an orthonormal basis, stored in matrix \( Q \).
+  - This function takes the columns of matrix $`A`$ and applies the Gram-Schmidt process to produce an orthonormal basis, stored in matrix $`Q`$.
   - Steps involved:
     1. **Convert Matrix Columns into Vectors:**
        ```swift